pytorch/torchtune/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] include relevant commands and any other artifacts in this summary (pastes of loss curves, eval results, etc.)

 #### UX
 If your function changed a public API, please add a dummy example of what the user experience will look like when calling it.

-Consider adding it to the docs or function docstring.
+- [ ] I did not change any public API;
+- [ ] I have added an example to docs or docstrings;